-I remembered who I was as soon as I started meditating and rewilding.
+I remembered who I was as soon as I started meditating and honoring the power of presence.

-I’m a meditation teacher, writer, social impact consultant and founder of WELLBEINGS.
+I’m a Creative, Experience Producer, Community Builder and Mental Health Advocate as seen in The New York Times.
 Here’s my media kit bio.
 Below is my personal story.

 growing up in florida & france